andyPhysics/CosmicRay/README.md

 Key files to keep in mind are data.csv, Proton.csv, Helium.csv, Oxygen.csv, and Iron.csv

-To produce models make sure to run ./run_random_state.sh
+To produce models make sure to run ./run_random_state.sh.
+This is necessary for Composition.ipynb

 ### ipython Notebooks